Yumasetti, Yumasetta, or Yumzetti

 I have found Amish noodle casserole recipes with three similar names: Yumasetti, Yumasetta, and Yumzetti.
 So what is the difference between these three different recipes?

 I thought that they were the same dish and people just gave it a slightly different name.
 However, I have discovered that some Yumasetta recipes include tomato soup, and there can be other slight differences in the recipes as well.

 The Yumasetti recipe that I am sharing with you today is made with a creamy sauce of mushroom soup, sour cream, and cheese.
 It's a great one-dish meal that comes together fairly quickly.

-Ground Beef and Noodle Recipes – Amish Noodles
+Ground Beef and Noodle Recipe - Amish Noodles Casserole

-It seems like Amish families eat lots of noodles, and some of them do make their own.
-But many of them also buy noodles at the store.
-And Amish noodles are popular in many supermarkets today, you can even find them at Walmart.
+It seems like Amish families eat lots of noodles, and some of them make homemade noodles.
+However, many of them also buy noodles at the store.

 Amish egg noodles are delicious in this Yumasetti casserole, but you can use any kind of noodles you want (including gluten-free) for this traditional Amish casserole.

 Yumasetti Casserole - A Great Potluck Dish